 National Security Science & Innovation Forum

 The theme of Identity Management will be explored at the 2016 Safeguarding Australia Conference, through a ½ day National Security Science and Innovation stream.
-This will be held on Wednesday May 11, 2016.

 For those Australians working at the frontline of our National Security, identity management is a key challenge.
 Our capacity to preserve Australia’s border integrity is becoming increasingly challenging given the projected growth in people and cargo movements into Australia.
 In the coming years, increasingly sophisticated approaches to identity theft threaten to undermine our policing efforts.
 Read more.